 - Account reconciliation

 - Month-end close

-This is by no means a complete list of some of the accounting solutions we've helped our clients with, but it's an illustration of where you can start with FAO.
+This is by no means a complete list of some of the accounting solutions we've helped our clients with, but it's an illustration of where you can start with outsourced accounting.
 For some organizations, decision-making represents the shortest step in this process: they've known for a while what areas could use some shoring-up or are simply looking to make a change in providers for processes they already outsource.

 Step 2: Goal Setting - Establishing Efficiency KPIs

-Once you've decided that FAO is right for you, it's time to document what you've learned and create a list of goals in the form of key performance indicators (KPIs) that are both clear and actionable.
+Once you've decided that outsourced accounting is right for you, it's time to document what you've learned and create a list of goals in the form of key performance indicators (KPIs) that are both clear and actionable.
 Consider this a rough draft of the service level agreement (SLA) that you'll eventually make with your business process outsourcing (BPO) provider.

 These might include: